 - When we started to analyse the Bondnet C&C logs, we came across the victims’ IPs.
 In this list we also saw IPs of the attacking machines.
 Those machines were communicating with the C&C. At this point we understood that all the machines we’ve seen so far, including the C&C servers themselves, were Bondnet victims.

 - We were also surprised by the breadth and types of victims.
-Ranging from small businesses to large universities, it seemed that every organisation has servers vulnerable to some kind of exploit.
+Ranging from small businesses to large universities, it seemed that every organization has servers vulnerable to some kind of exploit.

 - The Bondnet attack toolset is quite versatile.
 A partial list of tools includes obfuscated Visual Basic code, WMI MOF files, custom mining software alongside a Golang based web server forked from public repositories, browser extensions to hijack traffic and more.